 Ramadan is a Muslim holy month that occurs on the ninth month of the Islamic lunar calendar and lasts for 29 or 30 days.
-This year, Ramadan began June 5, 2016.
-This Ramadan season the Minneapolis Department of Civil Rights interviewed MDCR Ambassador Osman Ahmed to learn more about Ramadan celebrations.
+This year, Ramadan began May 27, 2017.
+Last year the Minneapolis Department of Civil Rights interviewed MDCR Ambassador Osman Ahmed to learn more about Ramadan celebrations.
 As we gear up for this significant celebration, we invite you to check out Osman reflections below.

 Osman Ahmed is a Minneapolis Department of Civil Rights Ambassador representing the Whitter and Lyndale neighborhoods and the Minneapolis Somali community.

 Ahmed came to the Untied States and made Minnesota his home in 2004, as a refuge from Somalia.
 He obtained a Bachelors of Arts in Political Science and International Studies at the University of Minnesota in 2012.
 He started political organizing in 2008 by volunteering to register new voters.
 In 2012, he worked as an aide to Congressman Keith Ellison, the first Muslim Congressman in America.
 Currently he works for United States Senator, Al Franken as a field Representative.